alpinebuster/pgadmin/web/regression/README.md

     3. test_server_get.py
     4. test_server_update.py

-2) The pgAdmin4 source tree includes 2 different configuration file templates.
+2) The pgAdmin source tree includes 2 different configuration file templates.
-   One file template for the server configuration named ‘test_config.json.in' and another for test configuration named 'test_advanced_config.json.in' in the ‘pgAdmin4/web/regression’ directory.
+   One file template for the server configuration named ‘test_config.json.in' and another for test configuration named 'test_advanced_config.json.in' in the ‘pgAdmin/web/regression’ directory.
-   After completing the pgAdmin4 configuration, you must make a working copy of the templates called test_config.json and test_advance_config.json before modifying the file contents.
+   After completing the pgAdmin configuration, you must make a working copy of the templates called test_config.json and test_advance_config.json before modifying the file contents.